How can I Soften my Shower Water? August 3, 2020 13:00

 Salt-Free Water Filter

-Salt-free water softeners work similarily to the magnetic conditioners we explained above.
+Salt-free water softeners work similarly to the magnetic conditioners we explained above.
 These systems are attached to your home’s main water line and they produce a wide range of frequencies.

 When the water passes through those frequencies, the molecular structures of the calcium and magnesium change too.
 By changing their structure, these elements won’t tend to bind to one another, allowing the water to flow freely without causing any limescale buildups on your appliances.